chryzsh/DarthSidious/bypassing-rds.md

 * The RDS server does not block port 80 outbound.
 * .Net v3.5 for dll mode in PowerShdll

+**Important notes**
+powershell.exe _is_ not Powershell.
+It just hosts the assembly that contains PowerShell and handles I/O. System.Management.Automation.dll
+Learn more from the links at the bottom of this article.

 #### Getting shell from RDS notepad
 https://blog.netspi.com/breaking-out-of-applications-deployed-via-terminal-services-citrix-and-kiosks/
 https://www.pentestpartners.com/security-blog/breaking-out-of-citrix-and-other-restricted-desktop-environments/